Dog Nose Work: Scent Training Sport for Dogs

 - Bring the dog into the working area and let them figure out where the treats are on their own.
 Allow your dog to freely eat treats from the boxes.
 You can offer praise while your dog is eating as long as it isn't distracting.

 - Bait additional boxes as your dog is searching.

 - Remove the dog from the working area, and allow them to rest for a few minutes.
 The dog does not have to find all the treats before resting.

 For each training session, repeat the steps a couple of times for a total of three to five rounds.
 Each round only needs to last a minute or two, with the complete session lasting about 15 minutes.
 You’ll want to do at least six sessions before introducing the next challenge, which could be loosely closing the boxes to make it a bit more difficult for the dog to find the treats, putting the boxes up above floor level, or nesting boxes inside boxes.

 - Because searching is thirsty work, make sure you offer the dog some water between rounds.

 - During the training rounds, don’t allow the dog to wander outside the working area.

-- Avoid petting the dog while he’s searching; you don’t want to distract him.
+- Avoid petting the dog while they’re searching; you don’t want to distract them.

 - Keep in mind that the dog should only get rewarded by the “find.”
-If he sniffs at your treat hand, that’s OK, but don’t give him any treats directly.
+If the dog sniffs at your treat hand, that’s OK, but don’t give any treats directly.